Contra Costa County Accident Attorneys

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Accidents happen every day across California.
-As a result, Californians suffer from various injuries that are not their fault.
-An accident that was not your fault may entitle you to fair compensation.
+As a result, Californians suffer from various injuries and, maybe, some resulting losses.
+An accident that was not your fault may entitle you to seek compensation through an injury claim.

-Our award-winning injury firm has decades of experience helping Contra Costa County‘s residents recover money for their injuries.
-Our Contra Costa accident attorneys can help you recover from the financial and emotional burdens that accidents cause.
-Call our Contra Costa County attorneys at (888) 488-1391
+Our established injury firm has decades of experience helping residents of Contra Costa County move forward after accidents.
+Our lawyers can assist you in filing a claim seeking the financial and emotional burdens you’re facing due to your injuries.
+Call our Contra Costa County accident attorneys at (888) 488-1391.

 How Are Californians Injured?

-Accidents can be caused by simple mistakes or by intentional actions.
-A great Contra Costa accident lawyer can help no matter what the cause.
-But how do you know if it is a good case?
+Injuries can happen due to accidents caused by simple mistakes or intentional actions.
+Contra Costa accident lawyers understand that injured victims want to know whether they can file a claim.
+How do you know if your injury can make a good case?
 Take a look at these examples:

-- When another driver is impaired by drugs or alcohol or is driving irresponsibly
+- The at-fault driver was impaired by drugs or alcohol or was driving irresponsibly.

-- Misdiagnosis that leads to further illness or death
+- A misdiagnosis led to further illness or death.

-- When a store fails to de-ice or clean a walkway, and you slip and fall
+- A store failed to de-ice or clean a walkway, and you slipped and fell.

-- You get burned by a defective product
+- You got burned by a defective product.

-Whatever the cause of the injury, the attorneys at Arash Law led by Arash Khorsandi, Esq. can help.
-Our Contra Costa County accident attorneys have recovered over $500 million in personal injury settlements for people all over California, including San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, and Sherman Oaks.
-Here are just some of the areas that Arash Law has had decades of experience of successful outcomes for our clients:
+Our Contra Costa County accident attorneys can help victims pursue personal injury claims in California, including San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, and Sherman Oaks.
+Here are some of the practice areas that Arash Law has had decades of experience with:

 - Car accidents